- Digital Video (slide 7)

 - Chroma Subsampling (slides 15–19)

-Chroma subsampling is usually not called compression, but scientifically it is one.
+Chroma subsampling is usually not called compression, but scientifically it is one, and even a lossy one.

 - 4:4:4 is the full information;